Integral filtered Sen theory and applications: Torsion bound and vanishing of graded pieces

 \section{Torsion bound and vanishing of graded pieces}

 We apply filtered Sen theory to study graded pieces of conjugate/Hodge filtrations.
 Recall Lem. \ref{lem: matching graded dR and HT} implies the graded pieces of these two filtrations are the same; that is: $\gr^n \gm_\dR=\gr_n \gm_\HT$.
 Thus, in this section, we only consider the conjugate filtration and its graded.
+We obtain control of $(\gr_n \gm_\HT)_\tor$ in Theorem \ref{thm: bound expo} and Theorem \ref{thm: bound generator}; these imply vanishing results in Theorem \ref{thm: vanish integral}.
+Similar method leads to reproof of mod $p$ vanishing results of Gee--Kisin \cite{GK-ias}, cf. Theorem \ref{thm: mod p jump}.